Simon Pietersz Verelst: Artistic career

 Simon Verelst received his early training in The Hague from his father, Pieter Verelst alongside his brothers Herman Verelst and John Verelst (1648-1679).
 Much of their time was spent in producing flower and fruit pieces of pasteboard and paper and a collection of these works became partly the subject of a later dispute between Simon and John.
 Simon became a member of the Confrerie Pictura of The Hague in 1663, at the same time as his brother Herman.
 Pieter had been the Dean of the Confrerie in 1659-1660.

 Simon’s extremely difficult financial circumstances forced him to move from The Hague to London perhaps by 1667.
 Samuel Pepys’s praise of one of Verelst’s flower pieces was shared with the London art world and soon he was much in demand for flower and fruit pieces.
 During the early 1670s, Simon Verelst was running a workshop with assistants, one of whom was his brother John who worked for or with Simon on producing pieces bearing Simon’s name, agreeing to produce no work under his own name or for others.
 The arrangement turned sour.
-Simon saw John as a competitor; John saw Simon as attempting to supress his reputation.
+Simon saw John as a competitor; John saw Simon as attempting to suppress his reputation.
 John claimed that Simon finished the working relationship, threatening to have him imprisoned or forced to leave England.
 In Easter term 1676, Simon sued John for the value of the collection of training pieces (which had been abandoned in Amsterdam several years earlier).
 The court awarded £500 and costs to Simon in 1677.
 John lived for less than two years and disappeared into obscurity while Simon’s reputation prospered.
 (Note: Verelst was probably a teacher of Louis Michiel (active c.
 1665-after 1681).)